-Runners who send an e-mail to email@example.com by or before September 7 will be offered a partial refund of $25.
+Runners who send an e-mail to firstname.lastname@example.org by or before August 31 will be offered a partial refund of $25.
 The refund will be applied to the credit card that was used to register the runner.
-Runners who withdraw after September 7 will not be eligible for the partial refund.
-The marathon ended its carry forward policy after the 2011 race.
-Requests to transfer entries should be sent to firstname.lastname@example.org and will be handled on a case by case basis.
+Runners who withdraw after August 31 will not be eligible for the partial refund.
+The marathon ended its carry-forward policy after the 2011 race.
+Requests to transfer entries should be sent to email@example.com and will be handled on a case-by-case basis.

-We send our blast e-mails through the Active.com system.
+We send our blast e-mails through the runsignup.com system.
 If you are not receiving them they are probably being blocked as spam on your end or might be ending up in your junk file.
 We can’t do anything about that.
-However, we re-post all of our e-mails to our Forum.
-Click here to access the Forum and to read copies of all e-mails.
+However, we re-post all of our e-mails to our Facebook page.

 We mail an information or “confirmation” packet to all registered runners in mid September.
 The packet will contain specific information about the race, directions and maps.
 We also post a pdf of the information packet to our website in early September.